Juan de Nova Island

+Anchorage is possible off the northeast of the island which also has a 1300 m airstrip.
 The island is garrisoned by French troops from Réunion and has a weather station.

 Description

 Juan de Nova, about 6 km long and 1.6 km at its widest, is a nature reserve surrounded by reefs which enclose an area—not a true lagoon like in an atoll—of roughly 40 km2.
 Forests, mainly of Casuarinaceae, cover about half the island.
 Sea turtles nest on the beaches around the island.

 Geography

 Juan de Nova is located in the Mozambique Canal, closer to the Madagascar side: 140 km from Tambohorano, 207 km west-southwest from Tanjona Vilanandro and 288 km from the African coast.

 The island was created when an underwater promontory of a coral reef emerged when the reef was dismantled by ocean currents, producing a sandy island.
 The prevailing south-southwest winds form dunes on the island, which, at 10 meters tall, form the island's highest points.

 Its southwest coast is bordered by a coral reef that prevents ships from landing, and the northeast coast consists of a lagoon that becomes sandy and impassable at low tide.
 There is a single pass that allows access to the island.

 The difficult conditions for accessing the island has caused several shipwrecks, some of which remain on the Island, including that of the Tottenham (nicknamed the Charbonnier), which ran aground in 1911 on the island's southwest coast.